spencerhuston/Regex/README.md

         - -h or --help to display usage/characters

-        - Special escaped characters (working):
+        - Special escaped characters:

-            - \d: all digits
+            - \d: digits

-            - \w: all lowercase letters
+            - \w: lowercase letters

-            - \W: all uppercase letters
+            - \W: uppercase letters

+            - \s: whitespace

+            - \S: no whitespace

+            - Whitespace characters: \n, \t, \r, \v, and \f

         - To be added:

+            - ^ and $ to match patterns at beginning/end of given string

             - Ranged repetition: a{x,y} for repeating 'a' at least x times up to y times

-            - \a: any character

-            - \D: all non-digits

-            - whitespace characters (\s for space, \t for tab, etc.)

             - Escaping reserved characters (\?, \+, etc.)